 Scott Lewis: What Lies Beneath

-According to our research into court records, we have found out that Scott Lewis currently has at least one legal ruling made against him by a victim who took him to court (case number 16M03964 in LA courts — linked website can be searched using this case number).
+According to our research into court records, we have found out that Scott Lewis currently has at least one legal ruling made against him by a victim who took him to court (look up case number 16M03964 in LA courts, and look over the evidence yourself, which we received after getting in touch with that survivor).
 There may be other such rulings in various states that we are not aware of.
 Unfortunately more often than not, abusers can get away with stealing from their targets because many of the victims either do not have enough evidence to argue their case in court, or worse, are so traumatized by the abuse that foregoing the money is a price they will gladly pay to have the abuser out of their lives.
 This was true for us with regard to why we haven’t pursued legal action against Scott Lewis.
 As Lundy Bancroft, one of the world’s foremost experts on domestic abuse puts it, “abusive men present their own stories with tremendous denial, minimization, and distortion of the history of their behaviors”.
 Based on our experience of him, Scott Lewis is extremely adept at lying.
 We knew that pursuing legal action against him would lead to a situation where we would have to relive what he did to us while battling against a skilled compulsive liar who would likely deny our experiences while presenting his own distorted version of events.

 Despite legal action being brought against him at least once, we know that Scott Lewis has continued with his cycle of manipulation and pattern of abuse.